andrius-learns-things/studies/experiments/2/Readme.md

 To get into debugger:

-- `sudo docker-compose up -d --build`
+- `docker-compose up -d --build`
-- `sudo docker ps`
+- `docker ps`
-- `sudo docker attach 39139f6dd788` - Replace with real img id
+- `docker attach 39139f6dd788` - Replace with real img id
 - Open http://localhost:8052/ in browser

 In debugger you can: